mustafaaliphp/WCF-ProductServiceDemo/README.md

 * Interoperable
 It means that an Application can consume or connect with another Application but it does not matter in which platform it is developed.

+# Fundamentals of WCF
+* Message: is the communication unit, as it is in the form of an envelop.
+The transmission of the data from the client to Service and Service to client is being done by envelop.
+The envelop or message has the sections, header and body.
+* Endpoint: is a very essential part of WCF Application, as it describes the address of Web Service from where a user can receive and send the message.
+It also specifies the communication mechanism of how the message will be sent or received.
+* End point consists of three things: